Heaven on My Mind (album): Commercial performance

-The album reached No. 157 on the Billboard 200, No. 10 on the Billboard Top Album Sales and Top Current Album Sales, and No. 1 on the Billboard Top Christian Albums.
+Heaven on My Mind debuted at number 157 on the US Billboard 200 and atop the Top Christian Albums chart selling 10,000 album-equivalent units in its first week.

 Four singles were released off the album.
-The first single was "Nothin' Sweeter", released on June 7, 2024, and reached No. 6 on the Billboard Hot Christian Songs and No. 1 on the Christian Airplay and Adult Contemporary.
-The second single released was "a lil Church (Nobody's Too Lost)" was released on December 6, 2024, and reached No. 30 on the Hot Christian Songs chart.
+The first single was "Nothin' Sweeter", released on June 7, 2024, and reached number 6 on the Billboard Hot Christian Songs and number 1 on the Christian Airplay and Adult Contemporary.
+The second single released was "a lil Church (Nobody's Too Lost)" was released on December 6, 2024, and reached number 30 on the Hot Christian Songs chart.
 On January 10, 2025, "God Did It" was released.
-The song reached No. 35 on the Hot Christian Songs chart.
+The song reached number 35 on the Hot Christian Songs chart.
 The fourth single released off the album was "Can't Stop Me", which was released on February 7, 2025.
-While not released as a single, the title track, "Heaven on My Mind", reached No. 26 on the Billboard Hot Christian Songs.
+While not released as a single, the title track, "Heaven on My Mind", reached number 26 on the Billboard Hot Christian Songs.